SolaceSamples/solace-samples-java-jcsmp/README.md

 ## Checking out and Building

 To build these samples, download and unpacked the Java API library to a known location.
+The Java API library can be [downloaded here](http://dev.solacesystems.com/downloads/).
 Then copy the contents of the `sol-jcsmp-VERSION/lib` directory to a `libs` sub-directory in your `solace-samples-java` project.

 In the following command line replace `VERSION` with the Solace API version you downloaded.
 For example: